Hawker Hunter: Middle East

 Between 1964 and 1975, both Britain and France delivered significant quantities of arms, including Hunters, to Iraq.
 The Hunters were far more effective in fighting guerrilla activity than the Russian MiG-17s then operated by Iraq.
 In December 1964, a dogfight took place between four Israeli Mirage fighters and four Hunters of the Royal Jordanian Air Force.
+Jordanian pilot Ihsan Shurdom, who later commanded the Royal Jordanian Air Force, was among the Hunter pilots involved in the engagement.
 Two Mirages were downed and another damaged, without damage to the Hunters.

-In 1967, Hunters of the Iraqi Air Force saw action after the Six-Day War between Israel and several neighbouring Arab nations.
-During the War of Attrition Iraqi Hunters usually operated from bases in Egypt and Syria.
+In 1967, Hunters of the Iraqi Air Force saw action during the Six-Day War between Israel and several neighbouring Arab nations.
 While flying a Hunter from Iraqi Airbase H3, Flight Lieutenant Saiful Azam, on exchange from the Pakistan Air Force, shot down three Israeli jets including a Sud Aviation Vautour and a Mirage IIICJ.
-Some missions were also flown by the Royal Jordanian Air Force, but most of the Jordanian Hunters were destroyed on the ground on the first day of the Six-Day War.
+Shurdom also flew Hunters from Iraq during the war and took part in the air combat over H3.
+Most of the Jordanian Hunters, however, were destroyed on the ground on the first day of the Six-Day War.
 Replacement Hunters for Jordanian service were acquired from both Britain and Saudi Arabia in the war's aftermath.

-These were used with considerable success in ground attacks against Syrian Army tanks during the Black September Crisis.
+During the War of Attrition, Iraqi Hunters usually operated from bases in Egypt and Syria.
+Jordanian Hunters were later used with considerable success in ground attacks against Syrian Army tanks during the Black September Crisis.